Last year was hardly a podium year for most people, particularly for Melbournians enduring the longest Covid lockdowns in the world.

 “Being supported by the industry is so important, especially by people you look up to.
 It’s the kind of recognition that gives you confidence.”

-If you’re an emerging designer with less than five years in practice, the 2022 VIVID Design Awards could help kickstart your career.
-Find out more about VIVID and put the Australian International Furniture Fair and Decor + Design in your diary, 14 – 17 July at the Melbourne Exhibition Centre.
+If you’re an emerging designer with less than five years in practice, the 2024 VIVID Design Awards could help kickstart your career.
+Find out more about VIVID and put the Australian International Furniture Fair and Decor + Design in your diary, 17 – 19 July 2024 at Melbourne Exhibition Centre.

 Photo Credit: Article Feature Image of Mood Side Resin + Wood taken by Luc Marlowe